Child Therapy in Alexandria, VA (Franconia)—Child and Adolescent Counseling

 Child/Adolescent Therapy Techniques

-The therapists and counselors at Thriveworks in Woodbridge, VA are professionally licensed and have credentials.
+The therapists, psychologists, and counselors at Thriveworks in Alexandria, VA are professionally licensed and have credentials.
 They work with children and their families to help with numerous behavioral and emotional issues that prevent them from enjoying a happy family life.
 The therapists and counselors work with the child to find the areas in their life that are causing them distress and help them learn ways to positively deal with it.
 Child and adolescent therapists use techniques that include art, narrative, traditional talk, play therapy and more.